 It is possible to get rid of language files manually, and we’ll show you how to do it further in the article.
 However, the process of manual removal is cumbersome and time-consuming because you will have to check Package Contents of each app you have on your Mac.
 A lot of work, huh?

-For this reason, we recommend removing useless localizations with an app designed for the job — CleanMyMac X. Just download it for free, and it will take care of unneeded files.
-Here’s how to use CleanMyMac X:
+For this reason, we recommend removing useless localizations with an app designed for the job — CleanMyMac.
+Just get your free trial here, and it will take care of unneeded files.
+Here’s how to use CleanMyMac:

-Alternatively, you can click Review Details under Cleanup and deselect everything except Language Files.
+Alternatively, you can click Review under Cleanup and deselect everything except Language Files.
 Moreover, you can manually edit the list of languages you want to be excluded from your system.
-Or you can run a Scan using the System Junk module.
-After you have done it, click Clean to delete language packs for more space on a Mac.
+After you have done it, click Done to delete language packs for more space on a Mac.

 How to clear out unnecessary language files manually